Once in 50,000-year comet may be visible to the naked eye

 It will be easy to spot with a good pair of binoculars and likely even with the naked eye, provided the sky is not too illuminated by city lights or the Moon.

-The comet "will be brightest when it is closest to the Earth", Thomas Prince, a physics professor at the California Institute of Technology who works at the Zwicky Transient Facility, told AFP.
+The comet “will be brightest when it is closest to the Earth,” Thomas Prince, a physics professor at the California Institute of Technology who works at the Zwicky Transient Facility, said.

 Made of ice and dust and emitting a greenish aura, the comet is estimated to have a diameter of around a kilometre, said Nicolas Biver, an astrophysicist at the Paris Observatory.